pavankavade/chatterbox-Audiobook-api/README.md

 - CUDA compatibility issues have been resolved with updated dependencies
 - GPU acceleration is now stable for extended generation sessions
 - Fallback to CPU processing available if CUDA issues occur
+- **If you encounter CUDA assertion errors**: Use the patched version from the installation instructions above
+- The fix addresses PyTorch indexing issues that could cause crashes during audio generation

 ---